 Once they finished all of the repairs they could they held a conference to decide if, and how, to tackle my knee area.
 They decided to go forward with the repair and continue to try to save my leg.
 The doctor came to warn me one final time that I was signing up for hell with a high chance of failure and very little mobility if we succeed.
 I replied that I had to try, If I did not take on the fight I would regret throwing in the towel for the rest of my life.

 I go in for another wound vac change.
 It is December 20th.
 The next day the doctor comes to me with bad news.
 There is bacteria in my leg and bones.
 One of the bacteria is life threatening.
 The leg must be removed.
 With the decision made for me I am relieved and ready to give up the leg.

-They start me on a very aggressive antibiotic regimine.
+They start me on a very aggressive antibiotic regimen.
 The doctor warns me it will make me feel like I am dying.
 December 22nd they remove my leg.
-I fell 100 times better.
+I feel 100 times better.
 I also learn that phantom limb pain is real.
 It feels like someone is torturing me by twisting my leg in horrible ways.
 Still, it is much less pain then before, and at times I can will it away.